DChavez18/DChavez18/README.md

 # 👋 Hi, I'm Derek Chavez

-I'm a lifelong learner and enjoy exploring the world through code.
-Software engineer and IT professional with a strong background in customer service and project management.
-Skilled in Ruby, Python, Go, Ruby on Rails, SQL, and cloud-based infrastructures.
-Adept at developing efficient web applications, proficient in troubleshooting, customer service, networking, operating systems, security, and system administration, backed by a Google IT Support Professional certification.
-Strong desire to drive innovation and excellence in IT and software engineering.
+I'm a lifelong learner who enjoys exploring the world through code.
+As a software engineer and IT professional, I bring a strong background in customer service and project management.
+I am skilled in Ruby, Python, Go, Ruby on Rails, SQL, and cloud-based infrastructures.

+With expertise in developing efficient web applications, I am also proficient in troubleshooting, customer service, networking, operating systems, security, and system administration.
+I hold a Google IT Support Professional certification and CompTIA Security+, which underscores my commitment to security best practices in IT.

+I have a strong desire to drive innovation and excellence in both IT and software engineering.

 ## Interests